Articles

 Should a mother take control over her baby’s feeding schedule and the amounts that she feeds or leave it to her baby to indicate its need and when it has had enough?

-Research in this field is gathering momentum in an attempt to find a way to curb childhood obesity and obesity in later life.
+Research in this field has been gathering momentum in an attempt to find a way to curb childhood obesity and obesity in later life.

 The NZ Health Survey 2006/2007 found that one in twelve children (2 – 14 years) were obese (8.3%) and one in five (20.9%) were overweight.
 Statistics for adults during the same period was worse with one third (36.3%) being overweight and more than a quarter (26.5%) were obese.